 Adding company profile details

 First off, Breeze automatically fills in the blanks on your company records in HubSpot.
-It adds details like industry, company size, and revenue, which helps you see at a glance if a visitor matches your ideal customer profile.
+It adds valuable details like industry, company size, and revenue, which helps you see at a glance if a visitor matches your ideal customer profile.

 Spotting intent signals